 well, you can go back to your DAW, which is the fastest and easiest to do at this stage.
 This is usually a good way to compare how your original digital mix sounds like vs. your newly created analog mix.
 Usually, this is a first eye opener what analog mixing can do to the sound of your music or production, but sometimes the difference is subtle - depending on the type of music you work with and your skill set and amount of outboard gear you have to your disposal as well as how well you are used to working with it, of course.

-while going out your DAW via D/A stage, use as much outboard gear as you can get your hands on to EQ, compress, or manipulate your track's individual sound and then use the output of your outboard gear to go into your summing box or analog mixer.
+while going out of your DAW via D/A stage, use as much outboard gear as you can get your hands on to EQ, compress, or manipulate your track's individual sound and then use the output of your outboard gear to go into your summing box or analog mixer.
 Record back to your DAW for easy comparison and A/B test to hear the difference.
-Most mixes come alive, especially if you used high-end outboard gear, which is either tube based or solid state class A or A/B design.
-Vintage Neve, Studer, Neumann, Pultec, Lang, Langevin, Telefunken, Manley, Tube-Tech, Universal Audio, LA2A, etc come to mind here.
+Most mixes come alive after this process, especially if you used high-end outboard gear, which is either tube based or solid state class A or A/B design.
+Vintage Neve, Studer, Neumann, Pultec, Lang, Langevin, Telefunken, Manley, Tube-Tech, Universal Audio, LA2A, etc. come to mind here.
 Some are great for some instruments, others work great on most sources.
 There is never one unit to do it all however - sorry.

-same as stage two, except you record your mix straight onto a reel to reel master recorder.
-Swiss Studer tape decks are known to be among the very best in the World.
-We use their A80 mkII customized model with 1/2 inch GP9 or Ampex 499 GOLD tapes and custom butterfly heads exclusively for best results.
-The mixes going through our tape machine sound simply amazing!
-You then capture the sound of the tape playback into your DAW, at which point it is close to being ready to be send off to your mastering engineer of choice.
-The engineer then will translate your high end mixes (often 24bit/96kHz) to a standard CD format of 16bit/44.1kHz using specialized digital outboard gear (plug-ins don't work very well for this type of work and although we've tried them all, I reserve the right to give them the benefit of the doubt as the technology keeps improving and getting closer to the analog sound of the past).
-Lastly, make sure that it is ready for a manufacturing plant to be burned onto commercially ready CD media.
-Our favorite processor for this type of conversion is Db Technology/Lavry 3000S unit as well as our Prism's ADA8-XRs own's dither curves and down-sampling hardware options but there is software which has decent results as well, such as Sound Forge by Sony or ProTools.
+same as stage two, except you record your mix straight onto a reel-to-reel master recorder.
+Swiss Studer tape decks are known to be among the very best in the world.
+We use their A80 mkII customized model with 1/2 inch Quantegy GP9 or Ampex 499 GOLD tapes for best results.
+The mixes going through our tape machine sound simply amazing as long as the levels are correctly set!
+You then capture the sound of the tape playback back into your DAW in real time, at which point it is close to being ready to be sent off to your mastering engineer of choice.
+The engineer then will translate your high end mixes (often 24bit/96kHz) to a standard CD format of 16bit/44.1kHz using specialized digital outboard gear (plug-ins don't work very well for this type of work and although we've tried most of them, I reserve the right to give them the benefit of the doubt as the technology keeps improving).
+Lastly, the mastering engineer needs to make sure that the album master is ready for a manufacturing plant to be burned onto commercially-ready CD media.
+Our favorite processor for this type of conversion is a Db Technology/Lavry 3000S unit as well as our Prism's ADA8-XRs own's dither curves and down-sampling hardware options, but there is software which has decent results as well such as Sound Forge by Sony.

-10. When your mastering engineer receives a properly mixed record using analog mixing technique (either via tape or not), he or she will have a big smile on their face.
-They no longer will have to fight for your mix to sound warm and dynamic and all they have to worry about is the levels of all tracks in comparison and overall balance when using it for radio broadcast or online streaming.
-When mix is recorded to a tape, mastering should be done via digital means exclusively to preserve the original sound of the tape and avoid additional AD/DA conversion, which degrades the original sound of the mix noticeably.
+10. When your mastering engineer receives a properly mixed record using an analog mixing technique (either via tape or not), they will have a big smile on their face.
+They no longer will have to fight for your mix to sound warm and dynamic, and all they have to worry about is the levels of all tracks in comparison and overall balance when using it for radio broadcast or online streaming.
+When a mix is recorded to a tape, mastering should be done via digital means exclusively to preserve the original sound of the tape and avoid additional AD/DA conversion, which degrades the original sound of the mix noticeably.
 More on this in my next section, called ABOUT MASTERING.